OmarMiniesy/Notes/Security/Web Application Security/File Upload.md

 ##### Preventing Execution in Some Directories

 > Servers can be configured to run scripts that they were only configured to run, not any other script.
-> Instead of executing, they return thescript in plain text or some error message.
+> Instead of executing, they return the script in plain text or some error message.
 > Can leak source code.

 > This strict configuration is usually only in some directories that have some sort of user file upload.